AmberDP/Bike-Ancillary-docs/README.md

 # Bike Ancillary documentation overview
+is it working ?

 ## 1. Flow diagram
 Start with our [flow diagram](https://drive.google.com/file/d/1tiLWoqP_GxfrIRk0ueaLKTCn-qOGUBZm/view?usp=sharing) to understand how you have to integrate our API.